 The GDPR aims to ensure that individuals have the power to decide which of their information is used by third parties.
 This means that data controllers have to be open and transparent about their actions.
 They should provide a detailed description of what they’re doing with personal information to the owners of that information.
 Unfortunately, with AI systems, this may be hard to do.

-According to the GDPR, a data subject has the right to an explanation of an automated decision.
+According to the GDPR and AI, a data subject has the right to an explanation of an automated decision.
 So data controllers have to figure out ways to give one.

 How to develop GDPR-friendly artificial intelligence